 Loved beyond likes: Aging, Social Media, and Christian Identity

 As social media has amplified the emphasis on youthfulness and appearance, one can notice a trend among many over 50: the need to present oneself as youthful and vibrant.
-There is a niche of videos and photos of older individuals showcasing energy and youthfulness, often with a caption whose message is akin to "I may be over (x age), but I'm looking younger and great."
+Sometimes we come across videos and photos of individuals showcasing energy and youthfulness, often with a caption whose message is akin to "I may be over (x age), but I'm looking younger and great."
 The need to be seen as relevant and attractive in a culture that often celebrates youth and the craving for likes, comments and shares lead to a flurry of before-and-after photos, the effectiveness of skincare routines, exercise, plastic surgery, energetic activities or rejuvenating fitness regimens, and so on.

 This tendency may originate in deeply human desires: to feel relevant, loved, and included in a culture that often sidelines the what is not considered "young" and "new" anymore.
 While understandable, this phenomenon may be dangerous to Christian faith and invites Christians to a reflection about identity, worth and purpose.
 Social media can be a constant source of temptation for us to prioritize external validation over the essence of a life lived before God.